Conor McLaughlin

 Conor Gerard McLaughlin (born 26 July 1991) is a Northern Irish former footballer who played as a right back.

 Club career

 Preston North End

-Born in Belfast, McLaughlin turned professional with Preston North End in January 2010.
+Born in Belfast, he played for Lisburn Youth in Drumbo for the u-12's.
+McLaughlin turned professional with Preston North End in January 2010.
 He made his début for Preston on 12 November 2010, in a 0–2 loss against Hull City.
 In December 2010, McLaughlin signed a contract extension, keeping him with Preston until 2013.
 He signed a two-month loan deal with Shrewsbury Town in March 2011.

 He was transfer-listed by the club in May 2012.

 Fleetwood Town

 McLaughlin joined Fleetwood Town on 20 July 2012.
 He signed a new three-year contract with the club in June 2014.
 He scored his first goal – for any club – in the Football League in February 2015.

 Millwall

 McLaughlin signed for Millwall in July 2017.
 He scored his first goal for Millwall in a 2–2 draw with Queens Park Rangers on 12 September 2017.